iktina/image-generation/README.md

 The user must provide a `string of text` to create images based on this string and `select a model` to generate

-The perimeter `type` is responsible for choosing the model.
-If this parameter is active (1), then the model `Min-Dalle` will work, if this parameter is not active (0), then the model `Stable Diffusion` will work.
+The parameter `type` is responsible for choosing the model.
+If this parameter is active (1), then the model `Min-Dalle` will be used, if this parameter is not active (0), then the model `Stable Diffusion` will be used.

 Inputs:

 * `metod`: image_generation
+* `input_data`:
-* `input_data`: a string containing the text for generation
+  * a string containing the text for generation
+  * binary variable `type` to activate a particular model

 ## Expected result